civican/legisinfo/42-1/bills/C-97/bill_text.md

 The Minister is responsible for

-exercising leadership within the Government of Canada in relation to the recognition and implementation of the rights of Indigenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982` and the implementation of treaties and other agreements with Indigenous peoples;
+exercising leadership within the Government of Canada in relation to the affirmation and implementation of the rights of Indigenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982` and the implementation of treaties and other agreements with Indigenous peoples;

-negotiating agreements to advance the self-determination of Indigenous peoples; and
+negotiating treaties and other agreements to advance the self-determination of Indigenous peoples; and

 advancing reconciliation with Indigenous peoples, in collaboration with Indigenous peoples and through renewed nation-to-nation, government-to-government and Inuit-Crown relationships.